 It’s not always easy to make flexible hours work for you instead of the other way around.

 Here are a few tips that can help get your work-life balance under control.

 1. Keep your productive hours sacred.

 You only have 24 hours in a day, just like everyone else.
 For me, it’s the morning.
-I don’t schedule appointments, meet for coffee or do anything that isn’t work in that time.
-In the afternoons, I’m more flexible, but I’m still extremely picky when it comes to work time.
+I don’t schedule appointments, meet for coffee, or do anything that isn’t work-related in that time slot.
+In the afternoons, I’m more flexible, but I’m still extremely picky when it comes to my work time.
 I want to be able to take the evenings and weekends off, which means I need to get a full workday in almost every day.

 2. Don’t let planning paralyze you.

 It’s easy to sit down every morning and spend hours planning.
 Sometimes the planning can stop you from being productive.
 I once read a book that encouraged planning on a Sunday evening.
 This allows you to start the work week ready to go, without wasting any time on wondering where to start.